Could Herschel, Earl or Adrian have made the leap from high school to the NFL?

 In 1990, the league relented a bit, reducing the minimum requirement of four years of college football to three.
 Today, players must be three years removed from high school.

 That could mean a player is eligible at 21 if he graduates at 18.
-Or, it could mean 23 if he graduates at 20.
+Or it could mean 23 if he graduates at 20.
 College isn’t a requirement, though very few have played down in the NFL without that experience.

 The bottom line is it really does take several years in a slow cooker for a prospective player to adequately develop or even more fully refine the physical, mental and emotional characteristics to succeed in a very demanding league.